junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

   2. To help treat scabies, burrowing fleas, mites, and tiny ticks in or on the skin.

-  Make an ointment: Mix 1 part of sulfur with 10 parts of petrolatum (Vaseline) or lard, and smear this on the skin (see p.199).
+  Make an ointment: Mix 1 part of sulfur with 10 parts of petrolatum (Vaseline) or lard, and smear this on the skin (see [page 199](#page-199)).

-  3. For ringworm, tinea, and other fungus infections, use the same ointment, 3 or 4 times a day, or a lotion of sulfur and vinegar (see p.205).
+  3. For ringworm, tinea, and other fungus infections, use the same ointment, 3 or 4 times a day, or a lotion of sulfur and vinegar (see [page 205](#page-205)).

   4. For cradle cap (seborrhea) and severe dandruff, the same ointment can be used, or the scalp can be dusted with sulfur.